AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-edit.md

 ---
-title: Edit a Placement
+title: Edit Placements
 description: Learn how to edit a placement.
 feature: DSP Placements
 exl-id: 391aa34e-ae37-4682-9e1b-571c3f015996
 ---
-# Edit a Placement
+# Edit Placements

 You can edit the settings for a single placement or for multiple placements at once.